-sing songs, make music and dance, and experiment and explore a variety of materials, tools and techniques, colour, design, texture, form and function. they have learnt about media and materials in original their own ideas, thoughts and feelings through design dance, role-play and stories.
+sing songs, make music and dance, and experiment safely use and explore a variety of materials, tools colour, design, texture, form and function. use what they have learnt about media and materials represent their own ideas, thoughts and feelings through dance, role-play and stories.